2 Introduction to R

 - Double the result

 Let’s walk through this Markdown code.
-You might bookmark the Markdown basics so you can refer back to it as you learn.
+You might bookmark this Markdown basics page so you can refer back to it as you learn.

 • The ## line is a “Header 2” headline, meaning it is the second biggest.
-(The title is an H1.)
-Add more hashmarks ### and you get a smaller headline, like subheads, etc.
+(The title is an H1/biggest.)
+The more hashmarks ### you add the smaller headline you get.

 • There is a full blank return between each element, including paragraphs of text.
 The exception is the bullet list.